-Nectarines or peaches play so nicely with the warm flavor of brown sugar in this simple sheet cake.
+Nectarines or peaches play so nicely with the warm flavor of brown sugar in this simple peach sheet cake recipe.
 Add a little browned butter glaze for an out of this world flavor combination!

 I have made this several times now and both are fabulous.
 So just use whatever you have on hand.